L-Blondy/lb-lazy-images/README.md

 })
 ```

-### Generate many lazy loaded images with javascript :
+### Generate lots of lazy loaded images with JS :

 Import the sources + library :
 ```
 import sources from '../src/assets/*.*';
 import LazyLoader from  "lb-lazy-images"
 ```
-Generate a map of images and append them to the DOM :
+Generate a map of images appended to the DOM :
 ```
 const sourceMap = Object.values(sources).map(val => (
 	Object.values(val)[ 0 ]